 Dr Andy Gritt joined Nottingham Trent University in 2014 initially as Academic Courses Manager for History and Heritage gaining promotion to Head of History, Languages and Global Cultures a year later.
 He continues to teach undergraduate students, supervise postgraduate students and is research active in a number of areas.
 Dr Gritt's current primary research focus is on the employability of graduates, especially from the Humanities.
 He is a steering committee member of the East Midlands Centre for Teaching and Learning in History.

 Dr Gritt worked at the University of Central Lancashire as a Lecturer and Senior lecturer from 2000 to 2014, with a year teaching part-time at the University of Manchester in 2004.
 Dr Gritt also founded, and directed the Institute of Local and Family History at the University of Central Lancashire from 2001 to 2014, hosting over 120 conferences and study days, and developing and delivering online degree-level family history courses.
 In 2013 he was temporarily Divisional Leader for History, Politics and Philosophy.

-Dr Gritt's work ranges widely across northern history from the early modern to the modern period.
+Dr Gritt's history research ranges widely across northern history from the early modern to the modern period.
 After completing his PhD on the agricultural development of south-west Lancashire, 1650-1850, his research has developed to incorporate a broader sweep of issues.
 This work combines to make Dr Gritt an authority on the long-term social and economic transformation of the north-west of England, including agriculture, industry, welfare, population history and landscape history.
 This is supported by extensive knowledge of the archival base.

 Alongside Dr Gritt's work on the social and economic transformation of the industrial revolution period, he has developed considerable expertise in the field of family history.
 This incorporates an interest in the academic applicability of family history techniques, but also seeks to understand the deeper role that family history has in contemporary society.

 Dr Gritt's current research has several strands, but is mainly focused on poverty and welfare in the period 1600-1900.

 Poverty and poor law administration in Lancashire, c.
 1834-1914